Victoria Riskin: Career

 During her early career, she established a private practice as a psychotherapist and also specialized in forensic psychology.
 In 1990, she produced a movie-for-television with her husband, multi-Emmy award-winning writer-producer David W. Rintels.
 The Last Best Year was based on her personal experience with a patient dying of cancer and starred Mary Tyler Moore playing Riskin and Bernadette Peters as the patient.
 John O'Connor, television reviewer for The New York Times said, "What takes place here is that rare occurrence in films of any sort – a female bonding … Ms. Moore and Ms. Peters give marvelously restrained and touching performances."

 After The Last Best Year, Riskin transitioned to full-time writing and producing in 1992, working primarily with her husband on made-for-television films, and writing for NBC, CBS and USA networks.
-Her producing credits include: A Town Torn Apart (1992) starring Michael Tucker and Jill Eikenberry, about an innovative high school principal; World War II: When Lions Roared (1994) about the relationship between Roosevelt, Churchill and Stalin, starring John Lithgow, Bob Hoskins and Michael Caine; My Antonia (1995), from Willa Cather's classic novel, which Riskin both wrote and produced, with Jason Robards and Eva Marie Saint; The Member of the Wedding (1997) based on Carson McCullers' novel, with Anna Paquin and Alfre Woodard.
+Her producing credits include: A Town Torn Apart (1992), starring Michael Tucker and Jill Eikenberry, about an innovative high school principal; World War II: When Lions Roared (1994), about the relationship between Roosevelt, Churchill and Stalin, starring John Lithgow, Bob Hoskins and Michael Caine; My Antonia (1995), from Willa Cather's classic novel, which Riskin both wrote and produced, with Jason Robards and Eva Marie Saint; The Member of the Wedding (1997) based on Carson McCullers' novel, with Anna Paquin and Alfre Woodard.

+From 2009 to 2016, Riskin chaired the Board of Trustees of Antioch University Santa Barbara, expanding the campus' footprint and visibility in the community.
+She also played a seminal role in bringing NPR station KCRW to the Central Coast, and served on the Board of Directors of KCRW.

+In Spring 2021, Riskin launched a print and digital magazine on Martha's Vineyard, highlighting climate issues and local approaches to environmental care.
+Bluedot Living's digital newsletters and websites have since expanded to seven other locations: Brooklyn, Toronto, Boston, Nantucket, San Diego, Los Angeles and Santa Barbara, with a self-reported circulation of more than 250,000.
+Bluedot Living has won multiple top awards from the New England News and Press Association.